sidney-eliot/3d-artists-handbook/content/theory/topology-and-retopology.md

 ### Placing & Relocating Poles
 One can remove **poles** by redoing the topology in that area, however often **poles** are needed and can then be relocated.

-Good spots for placing/ relocating poles to, are hidden areas, like under the armpit, between the legs and so on.
+Good spots for placing / relocating poles to, are hidden areas, like under the armpit, between the legs and so on.
 And as mentioned before, the surface should ideally not be very curved.
 It's also important to move poles away from areas which will experience heavy deformation.
 Instead of dealing with poles when they're a problem, it's good to anticipate them and plan their locations.
 It's relatively easy to judge where poles happen by looking at where the mayor topology flows intersect each other.

-Here, the **poles** are completely sidestepped by inserting the face before extrusion:
+Here, the **poles** are completely sidestepped by inserting the face before extruding:
 ![[image-2024-01-12-15-42-49.mp4]]

 Relocating **poles**: